-Our board of directors believes that an annual advisory vote on executive compensation is in the best interests of our company and stockholders and recommends you vote FOR the frequency option of ONE YEAR.
-Proxies solicited by our board of directors will be voted FOR the frequency option of ONE YEAR unless stockholders otherwise specify to the contrary on their proxy.
+Our board of directors believes that the Amendment to the Current Plan to extend the Current Plan's term by 10 years from the date of the annual meeting is in the best interests of our company and stockholders and recommends a vote FOR approval of the Amendment.
+Proxies solicited by our board of directors will be voted FOR the proposal unless stockholders otherwise specify to the contrary on their proxy.